Main Sequence (horse): 2014: five-year-old season

 Main Sequence took time to acclimatise to his new base and did not race until July 6, when he contested the Grade I United Nations Stakes over eleven furlongs on turf at Monmouth Park.
-Ridden by Rajiv Maragh he started at odds of 8/1 in a nine-runner field headed by the Canadian colt Kaigun and the Tom Albertrani=trained Twilight Eclipse.
+Ridden by Rajiv Maragh, he started at odds of 8/1 in a nine-runner field headed by the Canadian colt Kaigun and the Tom Albertrani-trained Twilight Eclipse.
 Main Sequence made his customary slow start and was at the back of the field for most of the way before producing a run on the outside in the straight.
-Flashing his tail as usual he overtook Twilight Eclipse in the final strides to win by a neck, recording his first win at the highest level and his first win of any kind for more than two years.
-After the race Motion said He got quite sick over the winter, so we really waited until he was ready to run.
+Flashing his tail as usual, he overtook Twilight Eclipse in the final strides to win by a neck, recording his first win at the highest level and his first win of any kind for more than two years.
+After the race, Motion said, “He got quite sick over the winter, so we really waited until he was ready to run.
 Ravij did a great job with him.
 We did not want him to get to the front too early and he has a tremendous turn of foot."
 At Saratoga Race Course in August, Main Sequence was matched against the Man o' War Stakes winner Imagining and the Louisville Handicap winner War Dancer in the Sword Dancer Invitational Handicap over one and a half miles.
-Maragh held up the slow-starting gelding and was still in sixth place approaching the final furlong.
+Maragh held up the slow-starting gelding and was in sixth place approaching the final furlong.
 In the closing stages, the gelding produced a sustained run to catch Imagining in the final stride and won by a head in a time of 2:24.72 with Twilight Eclipse in third.
-Motion admitted that he thought that the horse had been beaten, saying "I really didn't think he got there, so when I saw the rerun, I thought it was unbelievable" while Maragh commented "Coming off the turn, he was like, 'Let's go,' so we went.
+Motion admitted that he thought that the horse had been beaten, saying, "I really didn't think he got there, so when I saw the rerun, I thought it was unbelievable," while Maragh commented, "Coming off the turn, he was like, 'Let's go,' so we went.
 He was full of run.
 I know we were catching two good horses, and they weren't going to go down too easily.
 But he was full of run, and it seemed like we might have just gotten there right on time."